Mary Miller (Colorado businesswoman): Personal life

 During their marriage, the Millers had six children.
 On May 28, 1878, her husband died at age 38 and obituaries attributed his death to "Bright's Disease of the kidneys coupled with derangement of the liver" (derangement being a respectful term used at the time to describe cirrhosis of the liver due to overconsumption of alcohol).
 After Lafayette's death, Mary ran the ranch.
 In 1887, her eleven-year-old son, Frank, died due to an illness.
 Her daughter Amelia died when she was twelve years old.
 She then had four sons, George, James, Thomas, and Charles.
 James attended University of Colorado and became an attorney and vice president of the bank.
 George established Lafayette Supply Company and was a farmer.
 Thomas became Lafayette's mayor and died in 1902 in a mining accident.
+The history and legacy of Mary Miller and early Lafayette are documented and interpreted by the Lafayette History Museum, which preserves archival materials, photographs, and local artifacts related to the town's development.

 Miller died on November 14, 1921.
 Rebecca Schwendler, chairwoman of the Lafayette Historic Preservation Board states, "It was remarkable what she did at a time when women didn't have very much of a voice...
 She had a business side and a soft side."
-She is buried at Columbia Cemetery in Boulder, Colorado.